rehierl/abstract-properties/14-x-types-of-scopes/14-3-implementations/1-0-implementations.md

 end
 ```

-In regards to the end of a scope one can state that an implementation must in
+In regards to the end of a scope one can state that an implementation must react
-general react to the end of each scope.
-That is because a scope would otherwise
+to the end of each scope.
+That is because a scope would otherwise remain open
-remain open for associations until the end of a document, which might exceed
+for associations until the end of a document, which might exceed the base order
-the base order of that scope.
-The definition of a scope must therefore be such
+(i.e. an upper boundary) of that scope.
+The definition of a scope must therefore
-that an implementation has well defined points it can use to explicitly mark
+be such that an implementation has well defined points it can use to explicitly
-a scope as being closed.
+mark a scope as being closed.

-* implementations must have the means to react to the end of any scope
+* implementations must have the means to react to the end of each scope

 Recall that any node in a document tree may in general have any number of child
 nodes.
 In addition to that, no node can be guaranteed to have a certain types